Elisabeth Bagréeff-Speransky: Writer (1850–1857)

 The first of these works was Méditations chrétiennes (Christian Meditations), written in 1852 and published in Vienna in 1853.
 Before her death, Bagréeff-Speransky published thirty-two works in French, German, and Russian covering a variety of genres.
 She wrote religious texts, travel sketches, stories of life in the Russian Empire, as well as novels, plays, and children's books.
 She also acted as an advisor to Korff who was preparing a biography of her father's life.
 Among her most popular works were Méditations chrétiennes (1853), Les pélerins russes à Jérusalem (Russian Pilgrims in Jerusalem, 1854), Les dernières heures de l'empereur Nicolas (The Last Hours of Emperor Nicholas, 1855), La vie de château en Ukraine (Life in the Ukrainian Chateau, 1857), Le Starower et sa fille (The Old Believer and His Daughter, 1857), Une Famille Toungouse (A Tunguz Family, 1857) and Les îles de la Néva à St. Pétersbourg (The Islands of the Neva in Saint Petersburg, 1858).

-Les pélerins russes à Jérusalem told of her pilgrimage to Palestine, La vie de château chronicled her experiences in and around Kyiv and contained a collection of short stories, and Les îles de la Néva described the vicinity of the capital city of the Tsardom of Russia.
+Les pélerins russes à Jérusalem told of her pilgrimage to Palestine, La vie de château chronicled her experiences in and around Kiev and contained a collection of short stories, and Les îles de la Néva described the vicinity of the capital city of the Tsardom of Russia.
 Une Famille Toungouse related her experiences in Siberia and spoke of the customs of the Evenk people and their encounters and clashes with Christians and Cossacks who traveled to their traditional homelands, uprooting their nomadic lives.
 Her novel Irene focused on the benefits of education and was compared by Blackwood to the works by Maria Edgeworth.
 The novella "Pokritka" ("The Evicted One"), published shortly before her death, was a tragedy about an old woman being removed from her estate.
 Her works were reviewed favorably by scholars like Jakob Philipp Fallmerayer and Prosper Mérimée.
 Mérimée said that he found her works so interesting that he wanted to visit Russia.